Debevoise Hall: Attributes

 The original building is designed in the Queen Anne style.
 It has a wood frame, 2.5 stories, clapboard siding, and a brick foundation.
 The southeast corner of the building is topped with an ornate eight-sided belfry.
 The building was likely designed by George H. Guernsey, who designed the South Royalton business block.

 The school building is a contributing part of the South Royalton Historic District, on the National Register of Historic Places.

 History

 The oldest building on the campus, it was originally the town's schoolhouse, built in 1892, with an addition constructed in 1911.
 In 1973, it became the original Vermont Law School building.
-In 2005, the building was renovated and renamed Debevoise Hall, after one of the first deans of the Law School, Thomas M. Debevoise.
+In 2005, the building was renovated and renamed Debevoise Hall, after the second dean of the Law School, Thomas M. Debevoise, who served as dean from 1974 to 1982.

 Practicing what it preaches, the Law School emphasized environmental concerns in the renovation, as well as historical preservation and design efficiency.
 Debevoise Hall was the only LEED Silver Certified renovation building project in the state of Vermont.

 Debevoise Hall continues to serve as classroom space and now also houses administration offices, the Environmental Law Center, and the Yates Common Room.